kurtekat/shaiya-episode-6/sdev/README.md

 004DB0E5  NOP
 ```

-I cannot know for sure if it will cause an issue elsewhere.
+I do not know if the change will cause an issue elsewhere.

 ## Item Ability Move